turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 ## Extensions

 * Coupons can be used by multiple customers, but may only be used one time per customer.
 (Validation for Invoice Model)
-* Inactive coupons can not be added to an Invoice (Validation for Invoice Model)
+* Inactive coupons cannot be added to an Invoice.
+(Validation for Invoice Model)
 * Holiday Coupons can be used up to 1 week from the actual holiday date.
 The coupon should automatically inactivate once someone tries to create an Invoice with that Coupon after a week of the holiday.
-* Generate unique coupon codes as suggestions when creating a new coupon
+* Generate unique coupon codes as suggestions when creating a new coupon.

 ```